MSecure/contact-tracing-us/Covid Alert UT/README.md

  - Service
     - Permission: android.permission.BIND_JOB_SERVICE[android:exported=true]
     - Permission: android.permission.DUMP[android:exported=true]
-    - These two are possibly false positive bacause these two permission are only used by Android System; and we assume that the system is not malicious.
+    - False positive.
+Bacause these two permission are only used by Android System; and we assume that the system is not malicious.